Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Validates that the architecture scales to billions of neurons while maintaining biological properties.
+Validates that the system scales to billions-class substrate size while maintaining biological properties.
 Tests parallel processing capacity, throughput, and health metrics at unprecedented scale.

 MARKERS (8)